git branch --delete master

 git branch --move master whatever

 As of this newest release, git can do this for you.
-To set the default branch name to main
+To set the default branch name to main for all repos your user creates, you will want to edit the so-called global git configuration:

 git config --global init.defaultBranch main

-Any new repository you initialize will now use the default branch main
+Any new repository you initialize will now use the default branch main.

 Changing existing repositories